JChristensen/MCP79412RTC/ReadMe.txt

 rtcSet3: Set the RTC to the sketch compile date and time.

+SetSerial: Set the RTC's date, time, and calibration register from Arduino serial monitor.

-rtcSetSerial: Set the RTC via serial input from the Arduino monitor.
+rtcSetSerial: Set the RTC via serial input from the Arduino serial monitor.

 TimeRTC: Same as the example of the same name provided with the Time library, demonstrating the interchangeability of the MCP79412RTC library with the